ledennis/data-structures-and-algorithm-python/Exercises/Chapter_3/Reinforcement.md

 ## R-3.33
 Al = O(nlogn)
 Bob = O(n^2)
-Al's algorithm is faster as n approches infinity but for small inputs of n, Bob's will be faster.
+Al's algorithm is faster as n approaches infinity but for small inputs of n, Bob's will be faster.
 We are mostly interested in Big O for the "big picture" scenarios, which is beneficial for creating algorithms that scale.

 ## R-3.34
 City with inhabitants who only enjoy a meal if it is the best meal they have had in their lives.
-Worst Case per Inhabitant: Only enjoy their first meal Best Case: Assuming an inhabitant eats 3 meals per day, and that each meal is the best they have ever had, with an average human lifespon of 79 years, a person will have 3 meals * 365 days * 79 years = 86,505 meal enjoyments.
+Worst Case per Inhabitant: Only enjoy their first meal Best Case: Assuming an inhabitant eats 3 meals per day, and that each meal is the best they have ever had, with an average human lifespan of 79 years, a person will have 3 meals * 365 days * 79 years = 86,505 meal enjoyments.
 Average Case: Assuming a uniform distribution where each meal has a %50 chance of being the best meal, then on average there is 43,252.5 enjoyments, but if each meal has an equal chance to be worse, as good, better than the best meal, then there is 28,835 enjoyments.